 “After baby is born, the Snoogle can convert into a nursing pillow.”
-Okay, not a huge must for me.
+Not a huge must for me…

-Secondly, there was a surprisingly overwhelming variety of Snoogles to choose from: the U-Shaped, C-Shaped, The Basic, The Original, The Chic, Chic Supreme.
-I’m not making this up, they actually market a plain white, U-shaped pillow as chic.
+Second, there was a surprisingly overwhelming variety of Snoogles to choose from: the U-Shaped, C-Shaped, The Basic, The Original, The Chic, Chic Supreme… (I’m not making this up, they actually market a plain white, U-shaped pillow as “chic”).

 Despite feeling uncomfortable with every word of the Snoogle’s aggressively maternal advertising, I decided to order one.

-When the box arrived, it looked harmless enough, but it turned out the pillow had been compressed for packing.
-When I opened the sealed shrink-wrapping, the Snoogle expanded to its giant, puffy Tootsie-Roll shape.
+As I opened the sealed shrink-wrapping, the Snoogle rapidly expanded to its giant, puffy Tootsie-Roll shape.
 Just looking at it reminds me of a forgotten segment from a McDonald’s Playplace tunnel.
 Even doubled into the U-shape, it’s the same length as my bed.
 There is barely enough room on the mattress for ME now.

-Do I feel lame explaining to my friends why I have a pregnancy pillow?
-Yes and no. You see, I got a roll-y backpack this spring for the same reason (you’ve probably heard my suitcase-size fire hazard rolling down the halls from a mile away), so it’s not like I really have an image to preserve.
+Do I feel lame explaining to my friends why I have a glorified pregnancy pillow?
+Yes and no. You see, I got a roll-y backpack this spring for the same back issues (you’ve probably heard my suitcase-size fire hazard rolling down the halls from a mile away), so it’s not like I really have an image to preserve.

 As for the question on everyone’s mind: “Does the Snoogle work?” ….Only time will tell.
 But this way, at least I had something to snuggle —I mean Snoogle— on Valentine’s Day.